Hulkstance/javafx-oracledb-coursework/README.md

 # JavaFX - OracleDB Coursework
-Simple JavaFX and Oracle Object Relational Database CRUD and queries
+Simple JavaFX application using Oracle Object-Relational Database which has CRUD capabilities and a few queries.

 # Features:
 - Responsive UI